 If your visa is refused, you will have 21 days to lodge an appeal through the AAT.
 The appeal cost is $1,764.
 At the current time, 408 appeals take 612 days to be assigned to the AAT for assessment.
 You would remain in Australia on a Bridging Visa A during the processing time of the AAT.

 We have put together some frequently asked questions about the 408 visa, covering everything you need to know.
-As of December 2020, this visa stream is still active.
-It is likely to be available for as long as Covid-19 situation continues to be classified as a ‘pandemic’ situation.
+As of May 2021, this visa stream is still active.
+It is likely to be available for as long as Covid-19 situation continues to be classified as a ‘pandemic’ situation, but at this point we have no indication of how long that might be.

 Yes, some family members and dependents can be included in your application or added at a later stage.
 A 408 dependent partner can work full time.